Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	1. Fix the bug that insert step cannot work
 		-- finished
 	2. Totally rewrite idWrite in a more flexible but also more complcated way to fit further developing -- finished
+	3. Fix the bug that while function malfunctioned when there is no following elements -- finished
 ---
 	## 2023.11.07		version 0.5.9 -- SOP-build